By Avril Broadley

 You probably already know this trick but rather than buy chemical feeds it’s easy to make your own organic fertiliser from comfrey leaves.
 Simply steep comfrey leaves in a covered bucket for 3–4 weeks until the liquid is brown and smelly.
 Dilute this with 1:10 with water and hey presto you have liquid feed!

-I know that gardening is not everyone’s cup of tea.
+I know that gardening or growing fruits and vegetable is not everyone’s cup of tea.
 It takes a certain type of woman who doesn’t mind grubby fingernails.
 But for some of us it is just therapy, pure and simple.
 I love it and as I grow older the more I enjoy growing my own food, cooking, eating and sharing it.
 In a mad, bad world it helps me close the circle of life.

 This article was first published on the GrownGals blog and Avril has very kindly allowed us to republish it here.